ava-labs/avalanche-docs/README.md

 ![Comparación de consenso](.gitbook/assets/consensus-comparison.png)

 Los protocolos en la familia Avalanche operan a través de repetidas votaciones sub-muestreadas.
-Cuando un [validador](http://support.avalabs.org/en/articles/4064704-what-is-a-blockchain-validator) is determining whether a [transaction](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) should be accepted or rejected, it asks a small, random subset of validators whether they think the transaction should be accepted or rejected.
+Cuando un [validador](http://support.avalabs.org/en/articles/4064704-what-is-a-blockchain-validator) está determinando si una [transacción](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) debe ser aceptada o rechazada, esta pregunta a un pequeño subconjunto aleatorio de validadores si creen que la transacción debe ser aceptada o rechazada.
 If the queried validator thinks the transaction is invalid, has already rejected the transaction, or prefers a conflicting transaction, it replies that it thinks the transaction should be rejected.
 Otherwise, it replies that it thinks the transaction should be accepted.

 If a sufficiently large portion \(_alpha_ $$α$$\) of the validators sampled reply that they think the transaction should be accepted, the validator prefers to accept the transaction.
 That is, when it is queried about the transaction in the future, it will reply that it thinks the transaction should be accepted.
 Similarly, the validator will prefer to reject the transaction if a sufficiently large portion of the validators replies that they think the transaction should be rejected.